coreybb/witch-hat/README.md

 #  Witch Hat

 <img src="Sources/Media.xcassets/witchhat.imageset/witchhat.png" width="300" alt="Witch Hat Logo">
-So lean it's emaciated.
+So lean it's gaunt.
 So lightweight it flies.
+Unironically eschews all magic.
 <br><br>
 Witch Hat is a Swift networking library for developers bored of writing the same networking code for every new project.
 <br>